NordicESMhub/container-noresm/README.md

 ### Create NorESM case, compile and prepare input data

-We will be using [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html), the most powerful supercomputer in Norway (2021) and prepare a case for running on one single node e.g. 128 processors.
+We will be using [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html), the most powerful supercomputer in Norway (2021) and prepare a case for running on nodes with 128 processors per node.

 The creation, setup and compilation of the case as well as a check of the availability of the necessary of the input data can be done interactively on an interactive node on Betzy.
 All NorESM/CESM input data can be found in `/cluster/shared/noresm/inputdata` and this is why we are binding this folder to  `/opt/esm/inputdata`.
 We also want to make sure we can access both the work and archive directories so these two folders are bound to `$USERWORK/work` and `$USERWORK/archive`, respectively.
 Please note that at this stage only the work directory will be used.